 Returning J.D.
 Students

-The Free Application for Federal Student Aid is required for all applicants (unless you're only seeking private loans - this is not common).
+The Free Application for Federal Student Aid is required for all applicants.
 The FAFSA is completed every year.

 Your parents' information is NOT required here.

 If you plan to apply for private loans, the FAFSA is not required.

 This step is required ONLY if you are applying for need-based grant assistance FOR THE FIRST TIME as a continuing student or did not receive a Dean's Tuition Grant in the previous year.
 Renewal grant applicants DO NOT need to complete another CSS Profile, simply submit their parent's tax documents.